Yes, America's anchorman is away and this is your EIB anchor baby.

 No, no truth of that.

-Look I am neutral in this race as is the American Conservative Union.
+Look, I am neutral in this race, as is the American Conservative Union.

-We did that on purpose Mark even with Carly Fiorina who was our foundation chair when she entered the race we all love Carly but we stayed neutral because we want to be fair with all the with all the candidates and with all the campaigns and uh you know every candidate uh had the uh right to had the ability to address those assembled at CPAC, but we also wanted to make sure that they answered questions.
+Even with Carly Fiorina, who was our foundation chair when she entered the race, we all love Carly, but we stayed neutral because we wanted to be fair with all the candidates and with all the campaigns.

-It's not because we don't think uh it's not because we're part of the never Trump movement, but it's because you know, as my twelve year old daughter told me, Mark, she said, Hey Dad, rules are rules, and uh that's just the way it is.
+It's not because we don't think, it's not because we're part of the Never Trump movement, but it's because, you know, as my 12-year-old daughter told me, Mark, she said, hey, dad, rules are rules.

 Absolutely.

-Look, there's this concept of a brokered convention where nobody has enough delegates getting into Cleveland and maybe the party bigwigs get together and insert somebody like a Mitt Romney.
+Look, there's this concept of a brokered convention where nobody has enough delegates getting into Cleveland, and maybe the party bigwigs get together and insert somebody like a Mitt Romney.

 I think if there's even an attempt to do that, I think there'll be just a complete revolt.